 Our policy is that we accept binaries only from pkgsrc developers to guarantee that the packages don't contain any trojan horses etc. This is not to annoy anyone but rather to protect our users!
 You're still free to put up your home-made binary packages and tell the world where to get them.
-NetBSD developers doing bulk builds and wanting to upload them please see Section 7.3.8, “Uploading results of a bulk build”.
+NetBSD developers doing bulk builds and wanting to upload them please see Chapter 8, Creating binary packages for everything in pkgsrc (bulk builds).

-runs well; see Chapter 20, Debugging and the rest of this
+runs well; see Chapter 14, Creating a new pkgsrc package from scratch and the rest of this

-Finally, send this package to the pkgsrc bug tracking system,
+Finally, send a report to the pkgsrc bug tracking system,

 either with the send-pr(1) command, or if you don't have